hackclub/burrow/docs/GETTING_STARTED.md

 3. Download and Install **Xcode** from the [App Store](https://apps.apple.com/us/app/xcode/id497799835) or the [Apple Developer](https://developer.apple.com/downloads) website.

-4. Check the _"current"_ version of Xcode using the command line:
+4. Make sure the _"current"_ version of Xcode matches the one you are using:

-**_Note: If you have multiple versions of Xcode installed, you may need to switch to the new version that you installed._**

 ```
 $ xcode-select -p